 Relay for Life is back!
 After the Covid-related hiatus in 2020, the American Cancer Society brought Relay to Life back to the Augusta area, and we were thrilled to be able to participate!
-The teams from Augusta Oncology and Aiken Oncology came out to the Columbia County Amphitheater in Evans Towne Center Park on the morning of Saturday June 26.
+The teams from AO Multi-Specialty Clinic and AO Multi-Specialty Clinic came out to the Columbia County Amphitheater in Evans Towne Center Park on the morning of Saturday June 26.
 We celebrated our survivors, remembered those we’ve lost, and fight back against cancer.

 This year, the event combined Columbia County, Richmond County, and Aiken County.
 It was a great way to bring everyone in the CSRA together for an important cause.